 Peer Review Policy: All research articles in this journal have undergone rigorous double-blind peer review, based on initial editor screening and anonymized refereeing by two anonymous referees.

-Abstracted/indexed in: DOAJ (Directory of Open Access Journals), ERA (Educational Research Abstracts), Dialnet, MIAR (Matriz de Información para la Evaluación de Revistas), ProQuest Education Journals, CIRC (Clasificación Integrada de Revistas Científicas), Education Source - EBSCOhost, Higher Education Abstracts, Ulrich's, IRESIE, DICE (Internationalization rate: 66,6%), Global Impact Factor, Universal Impact Factor (IF 2012 = 1.0464), ROAD, Directory of Open Access Scholarly Resources, CiteFactor - Academic Scientific Journals, DULCINEA, Psicodoc, RESH (Revistas Españolas de Ciencias Sociales y Humanidades) and Catálogo of Latindex.
+Abstracted/indexed in: DOAJ (Directory of Open Access Journals), ERA (Educational Research Abstracts), Dialnet, MIAR (Matriz de Información para la Evaluación de Revistas), ProQuest Education Journals, CIRC (Clasificación Integrada de Revistas Científicas), Education Source - EBSCOhost, Higher Education Abstracts, Ulrich's, IRESIE, DICE (Internationalization rate: 66,6%), ROAD, Directory of Open Access Scholarly Resources, CiteFactor - Academic Scientific Journals, DULCINEA, Psicodoc, RESH (Revistas Españolas de Ciencias Sociales y Humanidades) and Catálogo of Latindex.

 Until October 5th 2013, Hipatia Press scientific journals were published under Creative Commons Attribution NonCommercial-NoDerivative License(CC BY NC ND).
 Hipatia Press journals decided to change the license and use the Creative Commons Attribution (CC BY) as recommended by the Budapest Open Access Initiative taking into account its commitment with the Open Access movement.